ioccc-src/winner/2006/meyer/README.md

 a 0 1
 ```

+NOTE: if you do not input three different 'words' it will block.
+You can input
+more text to fulfil the program's requirements.

 ## Judges' comments:

-This entry turns a newspaper solitare puzzle into a competition
+This entry turns a newspaper solitaire puzzle into a competition
 with the computer to be the last one moving.
 The object of this
 source code is to determine the object of this source code!  :-)